sehoffmann/dml/README.md

 pip install git+https://github.com/sehoffmann/dmlcloud.git
 ```

+### Documentation

+You can find the official documentation at [Read the Docs](https://dmlcloud.readthedocs.io/en/latest/)

 ## Minimal Example
 See [examples/mnist.py](https://github.com/sehoffmann/dmlcloud/blob/develop/examples/mnist.py) for a minimal example on how to train MNIST with multiple GPUS.
 To run it with 4 GPUs, use
 ```bash